One injured in Friday morning shooting on Gwen Drive

 BATON ROUGE - At least one person was rushed to the hospital after being shot in a residential area off North Sherwood Forest Drive Friday morning.

-The shooting occurred in the 1400 block of Gwen Drive, and officials say it resulted in one person being rushed to a local hospital with severe injuries.
+The shooting occurred in the 1400 block of Gwen Drive, and officials say one person was taken to an area hospital with severe injuries.

 Additional information related to the shooting was not immediately available.